 Jeroen Boomgaard is lector at the Lectoraat Art & Public Space at the Gerrit Rietveld Academie and head of Master’s programme Artistic Research at the Universiteit van Amsterdam.
 He obtained his PhD with honours in 1995 with a thesis entitled The Prodigal Son; Rembrandt and Dutch Art Historiography.
 Boomgaard regularly publishes in national and international art journals on: avant-garde issues, art and public space and artistic research.

 Recent publications include:

 Being Public – How Art Creates the Public (Amsterdam 2017).

 Wild Park – Commissioning the Unexpected (Amsterdam 2011).

 Highrise – Common Ground.
 Art and the Amsterdam Zuidas Area (Amsterdam, 2008).

 Merel Driessen is policy advisor at the Lectoraat Art & Public Space.
 She has graduated as BA in Art History from the University of Amsterdam in 2008 and as MA in Modern and Contemporary Art at the Utrecht University in 2010.
 In the past she has worked at SKOR | Foundation for Art and Public Domain in Amsterdam.

 Sietske Roorda is project assistant at the Lectoraat Art & Public Space.
 She has graduated as BA in Art History in 2010 and as MA in Modern and Contemporary Art in 2012 at the University of Amsterdam.
-At the moment she is also web editor at the contemporary art magazine Tubelight and writes amongst other for FD Persoonlijk.
+She also does communication for Nieuwe Vide, Haarlem.
+Besides has written articles for Metropolis M, Tubelight and het Financieele Dagblad.